DawsonMyers/geo-cli/Readme.md

 You will then be prompted for your GitLab username and a password.
 Paste (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>V</kbd>) the access token in your clipboard when asked for the password.

 #### Quarantining Tests
-Use `geo quarantine` to add quarantine annotations to a broken test.
+Use `geo quarantine` to add quarantine attributes to a broken test.

 Before running `geo quarantine`:
 ```bash